-practices include sound management structures, employee relations, remuneration of staff and tax compliance. included in the fund are analyzed and evaluated based on the aforementioned categories, as well as have a documented internal and external ESG analysis.
+practices include sound management structures, employee relations, remuneration of staff and tax compliance.
+3. Companies that operate in a sustainable manner or that proactively develop the activities toward more sustainable business methodologies.
+All of the companies included in the fund are analyzed and evaluated based on the aforementioned categories, as well as have a documented internal and external ESG analysis.